Admission Information for Prospective Students.

 Your application must include a Statement of Purpose and a Statement of Personal History.
 The instructions regarding the required Statement of Purpose listed on the Graduate Division application website are not the same as the ones below, at least in terms of the content of the statement.
 You should follow the instructions below.
 Your Statement of Purpose should highlight your academic preparation and motivation; interests, specializations and career goals; and fit for pursuing graduate study at UC Riverside.

 - Preparation and motivation includes 1) your academic and research experiences that prepare you for this doctoral program (for example: coursework, employment, fieldwork, independent study, internships, laboratory activities, presentations, publications, and teaching) and 2) your motivation or passion for graduate study in sociology.

 - Interests, specializations, and career goalsinclude 1) your research interests (identify at least one research topic you’d like to pursue in graduate school), 2) disciplinary subfields (Identify which two department specializations you would like to pursue), and 3) professional objectives (Describe your job aspirations).

 - Fit includes how your preparation, experiences, and interests match the specific resources and characteristics of the sociology graduate program at UC Riverside.
 Please identify two department faculty in each of the two specializations with whom you would like to work and how their interests match your own.

 The Statement of Personal History is distinct from the above-described Statement of Purpose, and therefore, it SHOULD NOT contain the same information.
+In addition to telling us who you are as a person, it provides an opportunity, if needed, for you to explain any anomalies (e.g., low grades) in your trajectory.
 Follow the instructions regarding the Statement of Personal History on the Graduate Division application website.

 Before entering our program